LafontRapnouilTristan/metabarcoding_pipelino/README.md

 This pipeline starts from raw foward (R1) and reverse (R2) `.fastq` files and a `.tab` ngsfilter file.

-This pipeline aims to respects the [FAIR](https://www.go-fair.org/fair-principles/) principles using [snakemake](https://snakemake.readthedocs.io/en/stable/#) and [singularity](https://docs.sylabs.io/guides/3.0/user-guide/index.html#) tools.
+This pipeline aims to respects the [FAIR](https://www.go-fair.org/fair-principles/) principles using [snakemake](https://snakemake.readthedocs.io/en/stable/#).

 # Description